jetbrains-academy/RL-Maze-solver/Theory/Key Definitions/task.md

 **[Q-learning](https://en.wikipedia.org/wiki/Q-learning)** is a common form of RL where the optimal policy is learned implicitly in the form of a **Q-function**.
 The optimal action-value function $Q^∗$ is known to be the unique solution to the **[Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation)**.

+A **Q-table** records the expected value of a state when an action is taken.
+It records this for all state and action combinations.
+In other words, a Q-table maps a reward to every (state, action) pair.
+To start the Q-learning algorithm, we set all Q-values to 0.
+As the algorithm runs and the agent explores states, we update the Q-table.